antimof/UxPlay/README.md

 # ChangeLog
+1.36 2012-09-29    Implemented suggestion (by @mrbesen and @PetrusZ) to use hostname of machine
+                   runing uxplay as the default server name

 1.35.1 2021-09-28  Added the -vs 0 option for streaming audio, but not displaying video.

 1.35  2021-09-10   now uses a GLib MainLoop, and builds on macOS (tested on Intel Mac, 10.15 ).